GoogleContainerTools/skaffold/docs/design_proposals/port-forward.md

 Skaffold will default to enabling port-forwarding for establishing user-defined port-forwards as defined in the `skaffold.yaml`.
 Skaffold's `dev` and `debug` will be changed to the following defaults.

-Command-line                        | v1.15.0          | New default modes
+Command-line                        | v1.15.0 default modes          | New default modes
 ----------------------------------- | ---------------- | -------------------
 `skaffold dev`                        | off            | user
 `skaffold dev --port-forward`         | user, services | user, services (no change)